3045 S. Cooper St. Arlington, TX 76015

 Sedation Dentistry Arlington, TX

 We always use local anesthesia to numb the area, especially for sensitive patients or for restorative and surgical procedures.
-We also offer nitrous oxide, or “laughing gas,” for both children and adults to help you relax and ease any fears you may have.
+We also offer nitrous oxide, or “laughing gas,” for children and adults to help you relax and ease any fears you may have.

 At our dental office in Arlington, TX, sedation dentistry allows you to get the care you need without feeling anxious or uncomfortable.
 It’s a great option for those who are nervous about dental treatments or fear pain.